-Second, this design has been informed by multiple stakeholders including parents, students, families, and educators to ensure it fits their current realities.
+Second, this design has been informed by multiple Diboll stakeholders including parents, students, families, and educators to ensure it fits their current realities.
+In 2022, PRI assisted a multi-sector group from the Diboll community, including youth and families, through development of a community action plan.
 Listening sessions were conducted with these stakeholders for input on student and overall community needs, as well as for input on what they would like to have in place during and post-project.
-Current stakeholder realities include persistent poverty and under-education, the toll taken by the pandemic, and the most recent tragedy of flooding that decimated school buildings, homes, roads, and every aspect of life in our community.
-The resulting design recognizes this reality by focusing attention on priority students which include: homeless students, newly homeless families displaced by the flooding, as well as all those who are living in persistent poverty.
-This developed FSCS model is unique in that all schools in the community had input and will be served.
+Current stakeholder realities include persistent poverty as well as the toll taken by the pandemic and its devastating economic aftermath.